 This online master’s degree is designed to improve your technical communication skills and to provide you with a foundation for applying those skills across a variety of contexts.
 With three concentrations from which to choose—computer industry writing, social media and online communities, or usability/user experience—this graduate degree in technical communication seeks to prepare you for a rewarding career as a technical writer, editor, tool expert, or technical trainer.

 Complete all courses and requirements listed below unless otherwise indicated.

 |TCC 6120||Usability and User Experience||4|

 |TCC 6850||Technical Communications Capstone Project||4|

-If students prefer to focus their studies on a particular concentration, they may select 16–18 quarter hours from one of the concentrations below and complement their studies with 8–10 quarter hours of elective courses (listed at the end of the curriculum) to meet the minimum 46-quarter-hour degree requirement.
+If students prefer to focus their studies on a particular concentration, they may select 16–18 quarter hours from one of the concentrations below and complement their studies with 8–10 quarter hours of elective courses to meet the minimum 46-quarter-hour degree requirement.